Eye twitching: 8 causes and remedies for eye twitching

 The medical term for eye twitching is myokymia.

-If you experience eye twitching that doesn't go away, this could signal a serious neurological condition affecting the eyelid — such as blepharospasm or hemifcial spasm.
-These relatively rare conditions are more obvious and severe than common eye twitching and should be evaluated immediately by an eye doctor.
+If you experience eye twitching that doesn't go away, this could signal a serious neurological condition affecting the eyelid — such as blepharospasm or hemifacial spasm.
+These relatively rare conditions are more obvious and severe than common eye twitching and should be evaluated immediately by an optician.

 What causes eye twitching?